The Missing Cross to Purity

 And some have not walked afterwards as becomes the gospel,

-whereby there has been a stop to the progress of the truth and power of God,
+by which there has been a stop to the progress of the truth and power of God,

-that it has not had its full course;
+so that it has not had its full course;

 they have opened them to speak evil of the truth and way of God.